fernandocastor/fernandocastor.github.io/_posts/2016-04-29-the-many-flavors-of-swift-error-handling.markdown

 #### Structs

-Structs defining errors are similar to classes, with the differences that ``IOError`` must be a protocol, since inheritance between ``struct``s is not possible, and that initializers become unnecessary:
+Structs defining errors are similar to classes, with the differences that ``IOError`` must be a protocol, since inheritance between structs is not possible, and that initializers become unnecessary:

 {% highlight swift %}
 protocol IOError2 : ErrorType {}